 'The Fifth Diamond: The Story of Irene Weisberg Zisblatt' is available at www.TheFifthDiamond.com

-The 22 day slaughter by the brutal Israel Defense Forces (IDF) which began on December 27, 2008, incorporated the use of illegal weapons which included white phosphorous and flechettes.
-These barbaric weapons of mass and indiscriminate destruction were intentionally deployed in areas heavily occupied by civilians where they burned homes and people and sliced the flesh of anyone in their path.
-The civilian casualties, many of whom were women and children, made up the vast majority of the nearly 2000 victims of this particular genocidal bloodbath.
+The 22 day slaughter by the Israel Defense Forces (IDF) which began on December 27, 2008, incorporated the use of illegal weapons including white phosphorous and flechette shells.
+These barbaric weapons of mass destruction were intentionally deployed in areas occupied by civilians where they burned homes and people and sliced the flesh of anyone in their path.
+The civilian casualties, many of whom were women and children, made up the vast majority of the nearly 2000 victims of this particular instance of Israel's genocidal war.

-In addition to subjecting the Palestinians to the more traditional weapons of war, Israel also uses them as lab rats to test weapons such as depleted uranium munitions and the “Dime bomb” which was developed by the US Air Force Research Laboratory.
+In addition to subjecting the Palestinians to the more traditional weapons of war, Israel also uses them to test new weapons such as depleted uranium munitions and the "Dime bomb" which was developed by the US Air Force Research Laboratory.

 Norman Finkelstein effectively sums up Israel's perverted use of the "holocaust card" to justify its persecution of the Palestinians during this brief and rather heated segment from a presentation given to students at the University of Waterloo in 2010, during which a naive Jewish girl displays her teary-eyed displeasure with Finkelstein's remarks:

-Because those who question the official version of Jewish holocaust history immediately open themselves up to criminal prosecution, ridicule and labels such as anti-Semite, racist and even self-hating Jew, i want to make it very clear at the outset that i am not a member of any race related organization, nor do i hate any group based on religious beliefs, skin color, origin or any other common attribute, nor do i view my race as superior to another.
-I believe that the vast majority of people, Jewish or otherwise, are well intentioned and that the world would be a far better place if our benevolent qualities and creativity were allowed to flourish instead of being suppressed by those powerful few who seem to lack even the most basic compassion found in the rest of us.
+Because those who question the official version of Jewish holocaust history immediately open themselves up to criminal prosecution, ridicule, defamation and labels such as anti-Semite, racist and even 'self-hating Jew' should they be Jewish, i want to make it very clear at the outset that i am not a member of any race related organization, nor do i hate any group based on religious beliefs, skin color, origin or any other common attribute, nor do i view my race as superior to another.
+I believe that the vast majority of people, Jewish or otherwise, are well intentioned and that the world would be a far better place if our benevolent qualities and creativity were allowed to flourish instead of being repressed by those powerful few who seem to lack even a modicum of compassion.
 Having said that, and where it concerns those few, extraordinarily powerful people who have unethical and criminal intentions, be they Jewish or otherwise, the gloves are off and i care not where the chips may fall in my pursuit of the truth.